Theological/Intellectual Dictionary SEARCH A B C D E F G H I J K L M N O P Q R S T U V W X Y Z

 Epistemology- branch of philosophy that studies the nature of knowledge, its presuppositions and foundations, and its extent and validity.

 Epithet- (n.)
 A term used to characterize a person or thing, such as The Great in Catherine The Great.
 A term used as a descriptive substitute for the name or title of a person, such as The Great Emancipator for Abraham Lincoln.
+Epithet points to referent.

 Eschatology- the study of end things.
 The study of the end of the present time-space continuum.
 Eschaton.